-We (I worked with Charan Bagga now at Calgary, and Alina Nastasoiu now at Booking.com) reviewed the academic literature to see what we could learn from the examination of NPS by academics.
-Disappointingly there isn’t much and, with notable exceptions, the work that has been done isn’t great.
+I worked with Charan Bagga now at Calgary, and Alina Nastasoiu now at Deliveroo to reviewe the academic literature.
+We wanted to see what we could learn from the examination of NPS by academics.
+Disappointingly there isn’t much.
+With notable exceptions, even the work that has been done isn’t great.
 This is probably largely a function of incentives.
 It is hard to get good data to test NPS.
 It is much easier for academics to focus on testing what they can readily test rather than what might be useful for managers.

-Some supportive evidence for the use of NPS has been produced but it isn’t especially compelling and major criticisms have often been ducked by NPS’ advocates.
+Supportive evidence for the use of NPS is available in the literature.
+That said, it isn’t especially compelling.
+Furthermore, major criticisms have often been ducked by NPS’ advocates.
 As such my reading is that those academics who know about NPS generally aren’t excited by it.
 Despite this, one challenge we saw is that some academics seek to connect with managers by noting they have heard of NPS but without digging into it.
 This risks implicitly endorsing claims.
 We would argue it is better not to repeat claims if one hasn’t properly evaluated them.

 NPS is a popular metric and more research on its uses and misuses would help academics communicate with managers.
 Such research would be useful but it can only be so if academics are careful about the messages they send.